CollectionBuilder/collectionbuilder-csv/pages/about.md

 featured-image: https://cdil.lib.uidaho.edu/images/palouse_sm.jpg
 # set background-position for featured image, "center", "top", "bottom"
 position: top
-# major heading to display over featured image.
-By default this will be the site title.
-Give the value false for no heading.
+# major heading to display over featured image
 heading: About the Collection
-# paragraph text below heading in featured image.
-By default this will be the site tagline.
-Give the value false for no text.
+# paragraph text below heading in featured image
-text: false
+text:
 # additional padding added to the feature to increase size.
 Give value in em or px, e.g. "5em".
 padding: 8em
 # Edit the markdown on in this file to describe your collection